Death toll rises amid mass protests in Iraq | The China Post

-The death toll has risen to 73 after 4 days of mass protests in Baghdad and other cities in southern Iraq.
-Over 3,000 people have been injured and 540 arrested.
+The death toll has risen to 93 after four days of mass protests in Baghdad and other cities in southern Iraq.
+Nearly 4,000 people have been injured and 540 arrested.

 Iraqi Prime Minister Adel Abdul-Mahdi has described calls by anti-government protesters to put an end to government corruption as “rightful.”
 His speech was aimed at restoring calm after days of civil unrest.